Case Study Analysis - Disaster in Bangladesh

 Question 4

 Do you think the legally binding agreement signed by H&M, Zara, Tesco and others will make a difference?
-Dose it go far enough?
+Does it go far enough?
 What else might be done?

 Answer 4

-In my opinion, the legal binding agreement signed by several apparel corporations with factories in Bangladesh will improve the situation but not eliminate all problems.
+In my opinion, the legally binding agreement signed by several apparel corporations with factories in Bangladesh will improve the situation but not eliminate all problems.
 Naturally, with the enforced labor safety requirements and the regular control in the factories, work conditions will enhance, and accidents will be prevented.
-However, this strategy is not sufficient enough.
-Due to corruption in Bangladesh and regular violations of laws, it is likely that not all agreements with companies will be fulfilled and local business owners will continue their previous line of behavior in order to minimize costs.
+However, this strategy is not sufficient.
+Due to corruption in Bangladesh and regular violations of laws, not all agreements with companies will likely be fulfilled, and local business owners will continue their previous line of behavior to minimize costs.
 Thus, to improve the situation, international labor and legal organizations should control the issue and provide their supervision over apparel producers in Bangladesh.
-They can also assist those organizations in following all requirements, which will stimulate factory owners to be responsible for their workers and their safety.
+They can also assist those organizations in following all requirements, stimulating factory owners to be responsible for their workers and safety.

 Question 5